slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The only thing that gives orders is balls."
 -- Tony Montana*

-> *"Only the guy who isn't rowing has time to rock the boat."
+> *"Only the guy who isn’t rowing has time to rock the boat."
 -- Jean Paul Sartre*

 > *"To be able to lead others, a man must be willing to go forward alone."
 -- Harry Truman*

-> *"If you want to build a ship, don't herd people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
+> *"If you want to build a ship, don’t herd people together to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
 -- Antoine de Saint-Exupery*

 > *"Effective leadership is putting first things first.
 Effective management is discipline, carrying it out."